MRCIEU/COVIDITY_ProbQBA/README.md

 ### UK Biobank study
  - "UKBB_Processing.r" processes the UK Biobank data ready for analysis
- - Scripts to perform the complete-cases analyses, multiple imputation, inverse probability weighting, coding all participants without COVID testing data as 'not infected' and NARFCS analyses on the UK Biobank data, in both R ("NARFCS_UKB.r") and Stata ("NARFCS_UKB_Stata.do")
+ - Scripts to perform the complete-cases analyses, multiple imputation, inverse probability weighting, coding all participants without COVID-19 testing data as 'not infected' and NARFCS analyses on the UK Biobank data, in both R ("NARFCS_UKB.r") and Stata ("NARFCS_UKB_Stata.do")
- - "NARFCS_UKB.r" contains R code to perform the NARFCS quantitative bias analysis, along with other methods (complete-case analysis, inverse probability weighting [stabilised and unstabilised], standard multiple imputation, and coding all participants without COVID testing data as 'not infected')
+ - "NARFCS_UKB.r" contains R code to perform the NARFCS quantitative bias analysis, along with other methods (complete-case analysis, inverse probability weighting [stabilised and unstabilised], standard multiple imputation, and coding all participants without COVID-19 testing data as 'not infected')
  - "BayesSM_UKB.r" contains R code to perform the Bayesian selection model using JAGS on the UK Biobank data